CJSoldier/whitepawcat/README.md

 ```
 sudo pip install tornado --ignore-installed -i https://pypi.douban.com/simple
 sudo pip install paramiko --ignore-installed -i https://pypi.douban.com/simple
-sudo pip install modulegraph

 // you may use other tools.I don't expect users have already installed python.
-sudo pip install pyinstaller
+sudo pip install pyinstaller --ignore-installed -i https://pypi.douban.com/simple
 cd whitepawcat/webssh/webssh
 pyinstaller -p . --add-data 'static/:webssh/static' --add-data 'templates/:webssh/templates' main.py
+// windows
+pyinstaller -p . --add-data 'static/;webssh/static' --add-data 'templates/;webssh/templates' main.py
 cd whitepawcat/webssh/webssh/dist/main
 # if you don't wanna use webssh,you needn't start it.
-Once start, the port must be 23333.Why this port?You know it.
+Once start, the port must be 23333.Why this port?Just for fun.
-./main --address='0.0.0.0' --port=23333
+./main
+// windows
+main.exe
 ```

 ## How it Works

-Webview launches system-provided browser for us, it's similar to electron but more lightweight.
+- Webview launches system-provided browser for us, it's similar to electron but more lightweight.
-Webview also registers a callback function(router) for js,after then js can call C.
+- Webview also registers a callback function(router) for js,after then js can call C.
-C callback function will launch a jvm when js call it for the first time.
+- C callback function will launch a jvm when js call it for the first time.
-Java method will load jar files using parent last classloader when C call it for the first time Java method returns results("window.res='result string'"), C assigns the results to js global variable(window.res). js renders the page.
+- Java method will load jar files using parent last classloader when C call it for the first time
+- Java method returns results("window.res='result string'"), C assigns the results to js global variable(window.res).
+- js renders the page.

 If server support REST api such as ElasticSearch, you can also request server directly via axios fetch.